icub-tech-iit/training-matlab-bldc-controller/4_PWM_Control/README.md

 ## What's new?!
-1. Added a PWM generator which take the duty cycle as an input and output a pulse that switch between the 2 commutation logics.
+1. Added a PWM generator which take the duty cycle as an input and output a pulse that performs a switch between the 2 commutation logics.

 ⚠ Many configuration parameters of the model has been changed respect to the others implementations.